Get insider access

 SteelSeries Arctis Pro Wireless

 The SteelSeries Arctis Pro Wireless are more versatile gaming headphones than the Logitech G535 LIGHTSPEED Wireless.
-While both headphones are comfortable, the SteelSeries have a more neutral sound profile, and a significantly better boom mic performance.
+While both headphones are comfortable, the SteelSeries have a significantly better boom mic.
 Their wireless transmitter base also allows you to adjust your settings on the fly or charge their extra battery cartridge.
-They support Bluetooth too, which is handy if you want to stay connected to your console and your phone at the same time, and you can use them wired via their 1/8" TRRS cable.
+They support Bluetooth too, which is handy if you want to stay connected to your console and your phone at the same time.
+You can also use them wired via their 1/8" TRRS cable.
 However, the Logitech have a longer continuous battery life.

 + Show more